maxime-tournier/maxime-tournier.github.com/notes/cg.md

   $$

-  Intuitively, the metric $$B$$ should ease motion where the curvature is low, and damp it where the curvature is high.
+  Intuitively, the metric $$B$$ should ease displacements where the curvature is low, and damp it where the curvature is high.
 By assigning a high cost to highly-curved directions, the gradient in these directions will become small (since you don't have to move a lot to get energy decrease, due to the high associated energy cost), and conversely.
-In this respect, the diagonal preconditioner $$B =
+In this respect, the diagonal metric $$B =
-  \diag(A)$$ approximates the curvature along each axis in a Levernberg-Marquardt fashion, and damps the corresponding displacement proportionally.
+  \diag(A)$$ approximates the curvature along each axis (similar to the Levernberg-Marquardt algorithm), and damps the corresponding displacements accordingly.

 ## Conjugate Residuals